acend/helm-basics-training/content/en/docs/01/_index.md

 ## Task {{% param sectionnumber %}}.3: Helm CLI

 The Helm [CLI](https://helm.sh/docs/intro/install/) is a self-contained binary written in the Go programming language.
 The most recent release can be found on the official [GitHub page](https://github.com/helm/helm/releases).
-In this chapter you will learn how to get help and how to enable the autocompletion feature.
+In this chapter, you will learn how to get help and how to enable the autocompletion feature.

 ### Task {{% param sectionnumber %}}.1: Getting familiar with the CLI